 For a great day trip in Colorado, head to Grand Lake.
 Located on the western edge of Rocky Mountain National Park, this high alpine lake appeals to beach goers who enjoy crystal blue waters and a lively boardwalk.
 It also stakes a claim as the state's largest freshwater lake.

 Connecticut's largest natural lake has two beaches: Morris Town Beach and Sandy Beach.
 The former is smaller and laid back, but it lacks the amenities of Sandy Beach, which has a bathhouse and picnic areas.

 Find this privately owned lake 40 minutes south of Wilmington.
-The lake is bordered by St. Andrews Prep School, where the Robin Williams feature "Dead Poets Society" was filmed.
+The lake is bordered by St. Andrews Prep School, where filming took place for the Robin Williams feature "Dead Poets Society."
 Anglers have access to the property between dawn and dusk to fish for bass, pan fish, white perch, and shad.

 Weekend warriors from Atlanta escape to this pretty reservoir in the Northeastern corner of the state.
-Fourth of July festivities are huge here, so keep Lake Rabun in mind for your travels next year.
-There's a wooden boat parade and fireworks, and in years past a Rabun Ramble Road Race, at 5K and 10K lengths.
+Fourth of July festivities are huge here -- there's a wooden boat parade and fireworks, and in years past a Rabun Ramble Road Race, at 5K and 10K lengths.